-A few months ago, I wrote a post called “My other senses more than compensate” in which I poked rather large holes in the claim made by some Daredevil fans (and even the odd writer) that Matt’s preternaturally heightened senses render him completely non-disabled.
-In that post, I also briefly touched on what I perceive to be two other pervasive Daredevil myths, namely Matt the Man-Whore and Matt the Devout Catholic.
+A few months ago, I wrote a post called “My other senses more than compensate” in which I attempted to poke some holes in the claim made by some Daredevil fans (and even the odd writer) that Matt’s preternaturally heightened senses render him completely “non-disabled.”
+In that post, I also briefly touched on what I perceive to be two other pervasive Daredevil myths, namely “Matt the Man-Whore” and “Matt the Devout Catholic.”

-While Matt’s recent indiscretion under Brubaker’s pen may have somewhat tainted my view of Matt Murdock as a serial monogamist, it still doesn’t change the fact that only the most sexually inexperienced of male comic book fans would consider a man in his mid-thirties with fewer than ten proven sexual conquests under his belt to be even remotely promiscuous.
-And yes, I’m looking at you Kevin Smith…
+While Matt’s recent indiscretion under Brubaker’s pen may have somewhat tainted my view of Matt Murdock as a serial monogamist, it still doesn’t change the fact that only the most sexually inexperienced of male comic book fans would consider a man in his mid-thirties with fewer than ten proven sexual partners under his belt to be even remotely promiscuous.
+And yes, I’m looking at you Kevin Smith… πŸ˜‰ For those who care to count Matt’s former sexual partners, I already did it for you in Matt’s love life by the numbers.

 Now the time has come to take a closer look at Matt’s religious faith or, as I would see it, his lack thereof.
 I realize that this is a touchy subject, and if people out there, whether Catholic or not, enjoy this take on the character I’m certainly not going to claim that they are wrong to view Daredevil from a religious perspective.
 In fact, the great thing about fiction is that we, as readers, are co-creators of the reading experience.
 All I’m saying is that this is one aspect of the character where the reader must add a lot of input themselves since there is very little in terms of “scripture” (i.e. Daredevil canon) to support it.

 At this point, I can almost hear one or two of you out there go “Wait a second, everyone knows Daredevil is Catholic, heck Joe Quesada talks about it all the time!”
-First of all, I completely agree that it’s indisputable that the character of Matt Murdock is what is commonly called a “cultural Catholic,” i.e. someone who has been born and raised in a Catholic context, might observe Catholic rituals on occasion and would certainly check the Catholic box on one of those census forms that the U.S. government likes to send out.
+First of all, I completely agree that it’s indisputable that the character of Matt Murdock is a “cultural Catholic,” i.e. someone who has been born and raised in a Catholic context, might observe Catholic rituals on occasion and would certainly check the Catholic box on one of those census forms that the U.S. government likes to send out.
 What I take issue with is the notion that he’s an overtly religious practicing Christian.
 I base my own views on the simple fact that I’ve never really gotten that vibe from actually reading the comic.
 (Well, until Kevin Smith wrote a wildly out of character Matt threatening Karen with hell if she didn’t go to church with him.)
 And there was about as much active church attendance in the Daredevil movie as there has been in all of comics canon combined, though the movie has certainly served to skew perceptions on this issue.

 There has been plenty of religious imagery in Daredevil, particularly in stories like Born Again.
 Religious imagery doesn’t make the main character a regular church-goer, however.
 Neither does the fact that his mother is a nun, especially since he didn’t grow up with her.
 What about quotes like the one below, made by Joe Quesada (Newsarama, December 2006)?: